es-progress/shell/docs/index.md

 Then you can find the reference documentation for each script and function.

-_NOTE_:
+!!! note
     This project is licensed under the MIT license, so feel free to copy or use for inspirations! :heart:

-Also patches and PRs are always welcomed!
+    Also PRs are always welcomed!